Chi Chi Cruz: Return to Atlantic Grand Prix Wrestling (1998–2000)

 In 1998, he would return to AGPW and feud with fellow Canadian Joe E. Legend.

 Germany (1999)

 In the fall 1999, Cruz would compete in a tournament Hanover, Germany.

 Return to Independent Circuit (1999–2004)

-Cruz would work in independent promotions in Nova Scotia, Mantobia, and Alberta.
+Cruz would work in independent promotions in Nova Scotia, Manitoba, and Alberta.
 The major two promotions were No Holds Barred in Winnipeg and Real Action Wrestling in Halifax.

 Premier Championship Wrestling (2002–2004)

 On August 22, 2002, Cruz debuted with Winnipeg-based Premier Championship Wrestling where he routinely defended his Maritime-based Real Action Wrestling Heavyweight Championship.
 He soon joined "The Dynasty", a group consisting of "Mecca" Shane Madison and manager (and PCW's then-booker) Michael Davidson.
 On November 21, 2002, Cruz injured his neck tumbling from the ring to the floor.
 Initially believed to be seriously hurt, Cruz was rushed to a local medical facility via ambulance.
 Despite the injury and ignoring doctor's orders to rest for several weeks, Cruz returned to action 4 days later and, as a result, was widely cheered though he was ostensibly a heel.
 This caused issues between Cruz & his Dynasty partner Madison while Davidson attempted to keep the group together.
 Cruz ended 2002 being voted PCW's Wrestler of the Year by the fans.

 In 2003, Cruz faced Madison in a Best of Seven series to crown the first ever PCW Heavyweight Champion.
 The series was competed at all three of PCW's weekly venues.
 Cruz won the first match on January 16, 2003 while Madison won the next three matches to take a commanding 3-1 lead.
 Cruz rallied and on January 30, 2003, defeated Madison in the deciding match seven to become the first ever PCW Heavyweight Champion.
 Mike Davidson, the manager of both men, hedged his bets by supporting both, Cruz fired him following his championship victory, cementing himself as a babyface.
 One week later, he was presented with the championship belt (a modified UFC replica).
 As champion, Cruz engaged in heated programs with Mad Man Williams, "Canadian Idol" Chris Stevens and others, before his most prominent feud with veteran Canadian wrestler "Outlaw" Adam Knight.